ผ่าตัดเปลี่ยนกระจกตา DSAEK ขั้นตอน ข้อดี พักฟื้น - Dsaek Corneal Transplant

 • The ophthalmologists and nurses will closely monitor the symptoms for the first hour after surgery.

-• The patients will be required to lie supine for the first hour of recovery.
-This allows the natural air bubble to float upward and press the graft against the back of the anterior cornea layers, facilitating its adhesion to the posterior cornea layers.
+• The patients must lie supine for the first hour of recovery.
+This allows the air bubble to float upward and press the graft against the back of the anterior cornea layers, facilitating its adhesion to the posterior cornea layers.

-• Typically, the patient will experience blurry vision the day after the surgery due to the residual air bubble in the eye which will gradually disappear over the next few days.
+• Typically, the patient will experience blurry vision in the early postoperative period due to the residual air bubble in the eye, which will gradually disappear over the next few days.

 the post operative care for DSAEK